duangle/scopes/doc/dataformat.rst

 The Interchange Format
 ======================

+*Please excuse the at times misleading syntax highlighting, there isn't a working syntax highlighter available yet, so I had to pick the next best one available.*

 This chapter outlines the syntax of Bangra source code at the data interchange format level from the perspective of nesting arbitrary lists.
 No programming happens at this stage, it's just data formatting, which means that the format